 If you’re from Canada or the UK, the concept of a 30-year fixed-rate mortgage might seem almost too good to be true.
 In Canada, mortgage rates nearly tripled in recent years, causing massive payment shock at renewal time.
 In the UK, most mortgages are variable rate products.

+It’s one of the reasons why Canadian investors are moving to the US.
 With a US 30-year fixed rate at 7%, you’re locked in.
 If rates climb to 12%, you keep paying 7%.
 If you start with $200-300 monthly cash flow, this expands over time as rents increase while your mortgage payment stays exactly the same.

 The Smart Refinance Strategy